From showers to sweaters, here's how you keep your energy usage down.

 Our research reveals plugged-in devices drain 135,000 hours of electricity.
 That's per household, per year.
 This costs Brits £68 a year on average – 6% of their total energy bill.

 Devices such as TVs, games consoles and PC monitors use up a lot of energy while on standby.
-Turning these off at the plug when you’re on your way to bed each night will help save the pennies.
-And that cuts back on your energy bill.
+Turning these off at the plug when you go to bed will help save on your energy bill.

 Following the lead of our Scandi friends, why not embrace the hygge trend.
 Hygge is all about embracing the cozy comforts in our home, things like:

 Crochet and knitting are both known for their therapeutic qualities.
-They're hobbies which also lend themselves to mindfulness, something which is very timely.
+They're hobbies are said to have mental health benefits.

 There’s also something very nice about snuggling up with a cuppa and crocheting a blanket.